KILTprotocol/web3-login-demo/README.md

 ## Well-Known DID Configuration

-After having all your environment variables, execute the following to build a **Domain Linkage Credential**:
+After having all your environment variables, to build a **Domain Linkage Credential**, execute:

-- `yarn run did-configuration`.
+- `yarn did-configuration`.

 If you want know more about this, check out the [Identity Foundation Documentation on Well-Known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/).
 [Our dApp documentation also have a section about this.](https://docs.kilt.io/docs/develop/dApp/well-known-did-config)

 ## Starting the dApp locally

-After having all your environment variables and your well-known DID configuration run:
+After having all your environment variables and your well-known DID configuration, to start the dApp, run:

 - `yarn start`.